sg893052/sonic-buildimage/devops/tam/tam-inband-flow-analyser.md

 ### 3.7.1 Data Models

-The user facing data model is based on OpenConfig TAM yang model (TBD).
+The user facing data model is based on OpenConfig compatible TAM yang model.
 The backend data model (SONiC YANG) will use the formats in CONFIG_DB & STATE_DB.
 See above sections.

 ### 3.7.2 Configuration Commands